hyperledger/toc/project-reports/2023/2023-Q2-Hyperledger-AnonCreds.md

 the wrappers stabilized.
 With the end-of-life of the Hyperledger Ursa project, a new AnonCreds repository is needed to host the CL-Signatures code used in [anoncreds-rs], and producing artifacts from that new repository.
-In theory, that should be a straight forward transfer of code from the existing Ursa repository.
+In theory, that should be a straightforward transfer of code from the existing Ursa repository.

 On the specifications side, completing the v1.0 specification has slowed, as the